MysteryPancake/Rule-Book/README.md

 - Variables should not be the name of an existing object.
 - math.random( 1, n ) should be math.random( n ).
 - To choose a random boolean, math.random() > 0.5 is preferred.
+- While and until loops should be avoided in favour of for loops.

 ## Garry's Mod
 - All repositories intended for external use must begin with GMod-.